Golovnin Incident: Capture

 European explorers had not yet discovered Nemuro Strait between Hokkaido (Matsmai) and Kunashir, which prompted Golovnin to explore them on 4 July.
 As the Diana approached the harbour at Kunashir, it was fired upon by the Japanese castle.
 After several attempts, the Diana made contact with Japanese officers on the island.
 They offered the necessary supplies as well as a meeting with the island's bugyō, or governor.
-To clear the Russian government of responsibility from the Chwostoff raids, Golovnin, two officers, four sailors, and the Kurile Alexei landed.
+To clear the Russian government of responsibility from the Khvostov raids, Golovnin, two officers, four sailors, and the Kurile Alexei landed.
 There, they were met by the governor of Kunashir in his castle.
 Negotiations seemed amicable, but the Japanese had lured Golovnin onto the island and arrested him and the other crew members.

 The crew was tightly bound with ropes, and the Diana, now under control of Petr Rikord, shot at the castle but was then forced to set sail to avoid capture.
 The captives were sailed across the straits to Hokkaido and encountered many villagers, who were curious to see the Russians, because of the almost-complete absence of foreigners in Japan.
 A Japanese drawing of their captivity shows the Russians' tall stature compared to the Japanese, which was also confirmed by Golovnin.
 The crew was led to a prison in Hakodate, the capital of Hokkaido.